 Summary

-The web is moving from pages to protocols, from navigation to matching, and from persuasion to fulfillment.
+This is a new world, and it’s already getting started.
+The web is moving from pages to protocols, from navigation to matching, and from persuasion to cost/benefit analysis.
 This architecture gives companies a way to participate in that transition without discarding their existing data or rebuilding everything at once.
 The result is a new commerce layer where companies can be understood, discovered, and transacted with directly by agents acting on behalf of humans.

 A separate white paper for the World of Offers is available and covers the supply-side registry in detail.